Home / Coffee knowledge / The Coffee Roasting Championship. Disciplines, process and evaluation

 We worked together as a team and gave each other feedback

-A professional jury tastes the coffees in a blind cupping, without knowing who roasted them.
-Various attributes of the coffee are evaluated:
+A panel of experts tastes the coffees in a blind tasting, without knowing who roasted them.
+Various attributes of the coffee are judged:

 • How intense and complex are the aroma and flavor notes?